NYU-Molecular-Pathology/containers/README.md

 Singularity containers are meant to be used on HPC, where Docker is not allowed.
 Singularity containers must be built on a system to which you have root (admin) access e.g. your desktop computer.
 Singularity itself can only be run natively in a Linux environment.
 To build a Singularity container from your Mac desktop, you need either Vagrant or Docker installed, in which to run Singularity.
 Instructions for building Singularity containers using both are included.
 Recipes to create Singularity containers are saved in files named `Singularity` or `Singularity.image-tag-name`, such as `Singularity.GATK-3.8`.
 The output will consist of an image file (`.simg`), which must be transferred to your target system for use.

-### Vagrant
+### Build Singularity containers with Vagrant

-Vagrant needs to be installed on your Mac (installation instructions: `VAGRANT.md`).
+Vagrant needs to be installed on your Mac (see installation instructions in the included file `VAGRANT.md`).
 The file `Vagrantfile` included in this repository provides the definitions for the virtual machines to be used for building and testing Singularity containers.

 #### Build